djconnolly27/TrailBlazer/README.md

 Weather API - run the following in the command line: pip install weather-api

+MatPlotLib - You probably already have this on your computer

-You will also need to get a Google Maps Directions API key as well as a Google Maps Geocoding API key and run the following in the command line: export GEOCODING_KEY = your_geocoding_key export DIRECTIONS_KEY = your_directions_key
+You will also need to get a Google Maps Directions API key as well as a Google Maps Geocoding API key and run the following in the command line: export GEOCODING_KEY = your_geocoding_key export ELEVATION_KEY = your_elevation_key

 You can obtain a geocoding key from https://developers.google.com/maps/documentation/geocoding/intro

-You can obtain a directions key from https://developers.google.com/maps/documentation/directions/
+You can obtain a elevation key from https://developers.google.com/maps/documentation/elevation/start